 A USB flash drive that contains a Windows 10 Pro or Enterprise image.
-Then install drivers and firmware for Windows 10 Pro and Enterprise on Surface Hub 2.
+This option will not have Wi-Fi available until after out-of-box-experience (OOBE) setup.
+Once setup is complete, install the required Surface Hub 2 drivers and firmware for Windows 10 Pro and Enterprise on the device.

 The following steps show how to create a USB flash drive from installation media and then add the SEMM package files and the drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
 If you use another deployment method, go to the Update UEFI on Surface Hub 2S to enable OS migration section of this article.

 After you finish the installation, you'll need a valid license for Windows 10 Pro or Windows 10 Enterprise that's separate from your existing Windows 10 Team license.

 To create a Windows 10 Pro installation, follow the instructions to download the media creation tool at Download Windows 10.
 To download Windows 10 Enterprise, go to the Microsoft Volume Licensing Service Center.

 Open the media creation tool, select Create installation media, and then select Next.